warunatrivet/uwazi_test/What-languages-does-Uwazi-support?.md

 Uwazi can support any [ISO 639](https://en.wikipedia.org/wiki/ISO_639) language.
 This means that the interface can be translated into any ISO 639 language, and users can upload documents in any languages.

+Right-to-left interface support for Arabic and other languages is available as from March 2019.

 However, not all the functionalities are available for every language.
-For example:
-* We currently do not provide right-to-left interface support for Arabic and other languages.
-* Full text searches do not take into account stemming, stopwords, and some other language-specific functionality.
+For example, full text searches do not take into account stemming, stopwords, and some other language-specific functionalities.
 There is more information below on which languages *are* supported with full text search functionality.

 ## Elastic Search Language Analyzers